jaspwr/fedidex/README.md

 # fedidex
-Index of the Fediverse from internet scans.
+(Work in progress; doesn't work) Index of the Fediverse from internet scans.

 ## Building
 Requirements: